 It basically comes with no surprise because these people are more connected with their audience and have more credibility than celebs when making recommendations about products or services.
 Therefore businesses opting for long-term cooperation with them will get more chances to generate results and improve their users' experience.

 It became vital to stop being impressed by the number of followers a person may have on social media and start scrutinizing the content this person creates and shares before deciding whether he or she represents an excellent match for your brand.

 “One-shot” collaborations rarely worked, but since 2020 it has become more and more difficult for influencers, no matter how famous and talented they may be, to make a valuable contribution to your success when approached only for mentioning your brand in one of their sponsored posts.

 Therefore, we assume that many companies will start valuing long-term cooperation and join influencers on a common sales journey with clear predefined objectives.

 Performance-based deals will be the new norm.
 Brands will expect influencers to deliver a specific number of clicks, leads, or sales.
-Thus, it is clear that planning, metrics, and social media KPIs will play a more critical role with businesses willing to know what to track to sort out fruitful collaborations.
+Thus, it is clear that content planning , metrics, and social media KPIs will play a more critical role with businesses willing to know what to track to sort out fruitful collaborations.

 Paid Ads will be vital for reaching your goals.

 We are aware that most brands did not use influencer marketing in conjunction with paid ads.
-Still, as long as the rules of the game are changing and influencers are supposed to contribute to sales directly, it will become a custom to support their efforts of reaching out to specific audiences with high-quality content.
+Still, as long as the game rules are changing and influencers are supposed to contribute to sales directly, it will become a custom to support their efforts to reach out to specific audiences with high-quality content.